cmhollins2022/Fundamentals/Problem-Solving-for-Developers.md

 1. __Failing test__ -> Start by writing a failing test.
 (What you are trying to do.)
 3. __Write code that makes it pass__ -> Implement code that makes the test pass.
 (Figure out how to do it.)
 4. __Optimize it__ -> Simplify and optimize code.
 (Reflect)

+- Helps you understand your code.
+- Prevents regressions
 ## 5. Implement
 ## 6. Reflect
 ## 7. Repeat